EvisHome/Home-Assistant/esphome/project-box-creator/readme.md

 ### Board Mount Settings

-Optional settings for mounting a boards like ESP32s, Raspberry Pis etc. If you don't need the board mounting just leave leave the "board mount variables" to 0
+Optional settings for mounting a boards like ESP32s, Raspberry Pis etc. If you don't need the board mounting just leave leave the "board mount variables" to 0 (disabled)
 * Enable Board Mount Feet
 * Enable Lid Mount Feet